-Typically, this represents a more short-term type facility to meet changing business working capital requirements.
+A more short-term type facility that meets changing business working capital requirements.
 It is a flexible and expensive facility type with no set term or debt repayment arrangements, and as a result, overdrafts are generally not a suitable facility to use for purchasing property.